-It's nice to have one address for everything, but getting dozens of email each day that you really don't want isn't nice.
+It's nice to have one address for everything, but getting dozens of email messages each day that you really don't want isn't nice.
 Plus, it's far from uncommon for stores to have their databases hacked these days, leaving your email address all the more likely to end up on spam lists.
 Then, there's the fact that it's nearly impossible to do anything 100% privately.

-There's a number of ways to tame your Gmail and Outlook inboxes, but sometimes you need something more drastic: a disposable email address.
-Ranging from simple Gmail tweaks on your main address to make filtering easier to an 100% anonymous email address, disposable email address are a great way to bring back some of the privacy of paper letters and help you keep your inbox tidier by default.
+Solutions range from straightforward Yahoo disposable email addresses, to simple Gmail tweaks on your main email address to make filtering easier, to a 100% anonymous email address.
+Disposable email address are a great way to bring back some of the privacy of paper letters and help you keep your inbox tidier by default.

 Why Would I Use a Disposable Email Address?